-When setting up your website within OU Campus, it is recommended to have a plan before setting up your access and workflow.
-Establishing an organized system at the start will identify necessary groups and users as well as ensuring those who need access to specific sections of the site, have it.
+When setting up your website in OU Campus, it's recommended to have a plan before configuring access settings and workflows.
+Establishing an organized system at the start makes it easier to manage users and groups later on, and ensures all users have the access to content they need.

-- Only one group can be given access to an item at any given time, but users can be in multiple groups, and a single group can have access to multiple items.
+- Only one group can have access to an item at a time, but users can be in multiple groups, and a single group can have access to multiple items.

-- A user cannot access items within a directory if they can't access the directory itself, unless it's via DirectEdit
+- Users can't access items inside a folder if they can't access the folder itself, unless logging into a page via DirectEdit.

-Remember that only Level 10 administrators can create users and groups, and that all Level 9 and Level 10 users ignore group access settings, giving these users access to everything on the site.
+Remember that only Level 10 users can create users and groups, and that all Level 9 and Level 10 users ignore group access settings, giving them access to everything on the site.
 Groups can also be set to bypass approval.

-The simplest and most efficient way to plan your groups is to have them mimic your file structure.
-Custom Reports can be very useful for this.
+The most efficient way to plan your groups is to have them mimic your file structure.
+Custom reports are very useful for planning this.
 Run the reports for "Directories" and "Pages," export to CSV, and then conflate the results to get an overview of your site structure.
 Once you have your pages, you can then plan who needs to go where.